Targets!

 Lists are not all-inclusive.

-We support various causes continuously.
-Many of our efforts coordinate with the assigned awareness day, week, and month for each cause, etc. We, however, advocate for sickle cell disease (SCD) and sickle cell trait (SCT) awareness year-round.
+We support various causes and provide essential items to community members, those in need, and/or those unhoused continuously.
+Many of our efforts coordinate with the assigned awareness day, week, and month for each cause, etc. We, however, advocate for mental health awareness (MHA) and sickle cell disease (SCD)/sickle cell trait (SCT) awareness year-round.

 Why SCD?